Angell Conwell

 Angell Conwell (born August 2, 1983) is an American actress.
 She is known for her roles as Leslie Michaelson in the CBS daytime soap opera, The Young and the Restless and Lisa Stallworth in the Bounce TV sitcom Family Time.
 In film, she appeared in Baby Boy (2001) and starred as Veronica on Bigger.

 Personal life

 Conwell was born in Orangeburg, South Carolina and moved to Columbia, South Carolina at the age of 2.
-She attended Seven Oaks Elementary School in Columbia where she was the first African-American student body president.
-She also attended Irmo Middle School in Irmo, South Carolina briefly before relocating to Los Angeles, California.
-Conwell attended Valley View, Glendale High School where she was a cheerleader and member of the Student Body Association and Drama Club.
+She attended Seven Oaks Elementary School in Columbia where she became the first Black American student body president.
+She later attended Irmo Middle School in Columbia, South Carolina briefly before relocating to Los Angeles, California.
+Conwell went on to attend Valley View, Glendale High School, where she was a cheerleader and member of both the Student Body Association and Drama Club.
 She then attended Glendale Community College also in Glendale.